AlimusSifar/Duplicate-Files-Finder-CLI/README.md

 > Either execute `pip install -r requirements.txt` or execute `poetry install` in the repository directory.

+### Replit.com

+> Fork the [Repl](https://replit.com/@AlimusSifar/Duplicate-Files-Finder-CLI) and open the replit `shell`.
+Then execute the CLI commands.
+By default the help command will be displayed if you run directly using the `Run` button in replit.

 ```md
 main.py [-h] [-i] [-r] [-v] directories [directories ...]